gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 h.
 "IETF Trust": a trust established under the laws of the Commonwealth of Virginia, USA, in order to hold and administer intellectual property rights for the benefit of the IETF.
+The IETF Intellectual Property Management Corporation is the successor organization to the IETF Trust.

 i.
 "Internet-Draft": temporary documents used in the IETF Standards Process.
 Internet-Drafts are posted on the IETF web site by the IETF